This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 The Ketogenic Diet for Children with Cerebral Palsy

 A few diet plans have proven to be beneficial to children with cerebral palsy.
-A nutritionist might customize the details in each diet to fit the child’s specific needs.
+A nutritionist might customize the details of each diet to fit the child’s specific needs.

 The ketogenic diet has been proven beneficial for children with cerebral palsy who experience frequent seizures.
 It consists of low-carb and high-fat foods.
 The high-fat foods cause ketosis, a condition where the ketones in the body increase.
 When this occurs, seizure activity decreases.